ProgrammerNomad/likha/README.md

 ### NPM Packages

-All packages are published under the `@nomadprogrammer` scope on npm:
+All packages are published under the `@likhaeditor` scope on npm:

 | Package | Version | Description |
 |---------|---------|-------------|